Confederate States of Lanao: Conflict with Spain

 Christianized Filipinos were used by the Spanish to invade the Maranao territory and other Muslim tribes in the Philippines.
 The Spanish colonial forces launched military and spiritual campaigns against the Maranao people at Lake Lanao.
 On April 4, 1639, Spanish conquistador Sebastián Hurtado de Corcuera sent the first expedition, which included Spaniards and Boholano troops.
 This campaign was led by Captain Francisco de Atienza and Fray Agustin de San Pedro, who formed alliances with some local chiefs.
 In 1640, Don Pedro Bermudes Castro established a garrison, but the Maranaos, feeling threatened, fought back, driving the Spaniards out and destroying their installations, leading to over 250 years without Spanish presence in the area.

 Due to the arrival of the Spanish in Mindanao, Lanao was prevented to develop its own centralized system of authority.
 This decentralization led to independent functioning inged (towns) and agamas (communities) in Lanao over which modern scholars termed it as a "segmentary society".

 Decline and fall

 The American colonizers gained control of the Philippines from Spain in two ways: first, through the Treaty of Paris in 1898, which cost twenty million US dollars, and second, through armed conquest that defeated both the Filipino people and the Moro people in Mindanao.
 The treaty was a political agreement after the U.S. conquered Spain in the Spanish-American War.
-It is important to note that at the treaty's signing, certain Indigenous groups had not been colonized by Spain.
+At the treaty's signing, certain Indigenous groups had not been colonized by Spain.
 One key issue is that the Moro people (particularly the Sultanate of Maguindanao, Sultanate of Sulu, and the Pat a P’ngampong sa Ranao, known as the Confederate States of Lanao) were brought into the Philippines without their consent.